(1) An employee may present a complaint to an [employment tribunal] that his employer—

 (2) An [employment tribunal] shall not consider a complaint under this section unless it is presented—

-(a) before the end of the period of three months beginning with the date on which it is alleged that the time off should have been permitted, or
+(a) before the end of the period of three months beginning with the date on which it is alleged that the time off should have

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.